uwx/WarpPads/README.md

 ## Installation

 The plugin currently has to be compiled manually with `mvn package`.
+The resouce pack (`Warp Pads Resource Pack.zip`) must be installed on the server (or the clients), otherwise warp pad items will show up as black and blue checkerboards.

 ## Usage